vivienhenz24/fuzzy-canary/packages/core/README.md

 # Fuzzy Canary

-Client-side SDK that plants a hidden DOM payload for scraper canaries.
-It injects invisible text (from bundled sentences) into the DOM so scrapers pick it up; no configuration or tokens are required.
+Client-side SDK that plants hidden honeypot links (porn links) in the DOM to trigger AI scrapers' content safety filters.
+When AI bots scrape your site, they ingest these adult content links, causing their safety filters to flag or refuse the scraped data - breaking the scraping pipeline.
+No configuration required.

 <div align="center">